ignfab/voxatile/docs/usage/parameters/Layout.md

-# Layout
+# Layouts

-Layout is a kind of structure that can resize itself to fit a requested space.
+Layouts are a kind of structure that can adapt itself to fit a requested space.

 ## Table of contents